-Enter Rudolph Lingens.
-He is a competent German (well, English here) speaker, who is also witness to Lauben's utterance.
-Then some days later he overhears Leo Peter uttering (4-2).
-Question: Should he at once grasp the thought that Leo Peter is now expressing (which is the same thought as Gustav Lauben was expressing before)?
+And so, some days later Lingens has overheard Leo Peter uttering (4-2).
+Frege asks: Should Lingens at once grasp the thought that Leo Peter is now expressing (which is the same thought as Gustav Lauben was expressing before)?
 In other words, does Leo Peter succeed in communicating his thought to Rudolph Lingens?
+When Lingens hears Peter uttering (4-2), it is clear that he will not agree with Peter.
+This can be for either of the two reasons: either Peter and Lingens understand each other (i.e. understand what is being said), but disagree on the facts.
+Or they do not understand each other.